Search for specific education indicators by country, theme or level of education and compare the results using interactive charts and tables.

 Digital divide

-• There is 0.77 computer per student in school on average across OECD countries, 96% of which are connected to the Internet.
-In Australia, Austria, Canada, the Czech Republic, Iceland, Macao, New Zealand, the United Kingdom and the United States, there is at least one computer per student, and at least 95% of them are connected.
-By contrast, in Albania, Algeria, Indonesia, Kosovo and Tunisia, there is less than one computer per every five students, and less than 70% of them are connected.
+• According to PISA 2022, there is 0.81 computer per student in school on average across OECD countries.
+In Australia, Austria, Canada, New Zealand, the United Kingdom, the United States, El Salvador and Singapore, there is at least one computer per student.
+By contrast, in Albania, Baku (Azerbaijan), Brazil, Cambodia and Morocco, there is less than one computer per every five students.

 • Students in OECD countries spend on average 25 minutes per day on line at school.
 In Australia, Denmark, Greece and Sweden, they spend 39 or more minutes per day.
 By contrast, in Germany, Italy, Japan, Jordan, Korea, Macao, Poland, Shanghai, Singapore, Turkey and Uruguay, at least 50% of students reported never being on line at school.